What Are Your Pet Peeves? Check Sample

 What are your pet peeves?

-Wherever asked about your pet peeves during an interview or a self-introduction, you need to provide a genuine and realistic answer with reasons why you consider such things or persons as your pet peeves.
-You need to provide honest and tactful responses that highlight specific things that bother you.
+What are your pet peeves?
+This is a general question, often asked in an interview to understand your interpersonal skills and problem-solving abilities.
+You need to be honest and give a tactful response highlighting specific things that bother you.
 Well, there are a lot of people who will provide the same response to this question, but the interviewer is more interested in the way to present and highlight your pet peeves in front of them.

 Also read – How to Answer, ‘What Are Your Salary Expectations?’